-The area from which the Flaps are taken is closed by stretching the surrounding normal hair-bearing scalp, leaving a line which is undetectable within the hair (see right).
+The area from which the Flaps are taken is closed by stretching the surrounding normal hair-bearing scalp, leaving a line which is undetectable within the hair (see left).

 The discomfort of this operation is minimal.
 A dressing is worn for three to four days; no hair is cut during any of these procedures so the hair may be shampooed and styled immediately after dressings are removed.
 The stitches at the hairline are removed after six days; after ten to fourteen days, the stitches behind the Flap and on the side of the head are removed.